 BOND INVESTORS FACE a number of risks, such as inflation eroding the spending power of their interest payments and the possibility that the issuer of their bonds might default.
-But with interest rates so low, one of today’s biggest concerns is that rates will rise sharply.
-That would drive down the price of existing bonds, which will appear less attractive compared to newer bonds with their higher interest payments.
+But one of today’s biggest concerns is rising interest rates.
+An increase in interest rates would drive down the price of existing bonds, which will appear less attractive compared to newer bonds with their higher interest payments.

 For an individual bond or bond fund, this risk is captured by a measure known as duration.
 For instance, if a bond has a duration of seven years, its price will likely climb 7% if interest rates fall by one percentage point and lose 7% if rates rise by a full point.
 If interest rates climb by one percentage point, bond investors today could easily lose more to price losses than they’ll collect in interest over the course of several years.

 On their websites, many mutual fund companies report the average duration of the bonds in their funds.
 You can also find duration information for funds at Morningstar.com.
 Looking at big potential losses on your intermediate or long-term bonds?
 If you swap into short-term bonds or cash investments, you will reduce the chance of a large loss, but you will pay a price in the form of reduced income.